 UTC Business Services

-For purposes of design review, specification review, etc. UTC Business Services will notify the Department of Safety & Risk Management of any pre-bid conferences or pre-construction bid opening prior to meeting dates so that the Safety Officer or his designee may attend should it be deemed necessary.
+For purposes of design review, specification review, etc. UTC Business Services will notify the Department of Safety and Risk Management of any pre-bid conferences or pre-construction bid opening prior to meeting dates so the Safety Officer or his designee may attend, should it be deemed necessary.